BrianSigafoos/hugo_site/content/2022-08-06-design-docs.md

 ---
 date: 2022-08-06T20:33:08-04:00
 slug: design-docs
-title: Design Docs
+title: Design Docs for software architecture review
-summary: Why encouraging Design Docs helps teams build better software and a template borrowed from Google
+summary: An intro to using Design Docs aka RFC's to help teams build better software and share knowledge
+collection_swe_toolbox: true
 ---

 > As software engineers our job is not to produce code per se, but rather to solve problems.

 From [Design Docs at Google](https://www.industrialempathy.com/posts/design-docs-at-google/)

 I love to say that "[problems are good, we solve problems](/problems)".
-Part of solving big problems is to write them down clearly and then to outline a solution.
-This is called a "Design Doc".
+Part of solving a big problem is to write clearly define it and then to outline a solution.
+This process can be formalized into a "Design Doc".

 ## Benefits of a Design Doc